-Q: Can I bring my dog(s) to St. Jacobs and the Market District?
+Q: Can I bring my dog(s) to St. Jacobs and/or the St. Jacobs Market District?
 Are dogs allowed inside businesses and buildings?

 Animals which act as working assistive aids for visitors with unique personal needs or disabilities are welcome inside and outside buildings at all times.
 The only exception to this rule is any area in which food is served or sold, such as a cafe or restaurant, in which case the only permissible assistive animal would be a guide dog.
 Business owners in St. Jacobs reserve the right to request a letter from a physician or nurse confirming that the visitor or customer requires the animal for reasons relating to the disability, if it is not readily apparent that the animal is used for such a purpose.

 Q: Is there a way to rent a wheelchair during my visit?

 A: There is no assistive device rental facility or charity in St. Jacobs.
 Visitors will be required to bring along their own assistive device for use during their visit, but may choose to contact the Canadian Red Cross and inquire about wheelchair rentals.

 Q: Will I have to pay for parking?
 Do I need a parking pass?

 A: Parking is free for all visitors and tour buses at all times, in St. Jacobs.
 This includes both parking lots and clearly marked street-side parking spaces.
 There are no paid meters, and a pass is not required.
 A few businesses have reserved a small number of parking spaces for their employees or tenants, which are clearly marked with upright signage.
 These spaces are not available for visitor use.

 Q: Why isn't the St. Jacobs Farmers' Market open every day/some holidays?

-A: The St. Jacobs Market, located 3 km south of the village of St. Jacobs, is only open a few days a week to allow producers, farmers and butchers time to prepare for each market day.
-Our local and Ontario farmers', producers, and crafters work hard every day in order to bring fresh and local food and product to the market!
+A: The St. Jacobs Market, located 3 km south of the village of St. Jacobs, is only open a few days a week to allow producers, farmers and butchers time to prepare for each Market Day.
+Our producers work every day in order to bring fresh and local food and product to the Market!

 Q: Where can I buy gift certificates?